 In planning and performing our audit, we considered the State of New Mexico, Office of the Lieutenant Governor's internal control over financial reporting in order to determine our auditing procedures for the purpose of expressing our opinion on the financial statements and not to provide an opinion on the internal control over financial reporting.
-Our consideration of the internal control would not necessarily disclose all matters in the internal control over financial reporting that might be material weaknesses.
+However, we noted certain matters involving the internal control over financial reporting and its operation that involve matters coming to our attention relating to significant deficiencies in the design or operation of the internal control over financial reporting that in our judgment, could adversely affect the Office of Lt.
+Governor's ability to initiate, record, process, and report financial data consistent with the assertions of management in the financial statements.
+Reportable conditions are described in the accompanying schedule of findings and responses as items 06-1 to 06-2.

 A material weakness is a reportable condition in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that misstatements in amounts that would be material in relation to the basic financial statements being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
-We noted no matters involving the internal control over financial reporting and its operation that we consider to be material weaknesses.